DopplerHQ/kubernetes-operator/README.md

 kubectl delete secret doppler-token-secret -n doppler-operator-system
 ```

-Then, run the following command to delete all of the resources created during the initial installation:
+If you installed the operator with Helm, you can use `helm uninstall` to remove the installation resources.
+Otherwise, run the following command:

 ```bash
 kubectl delete -f https://github.com/DopplerHQ/kubernetes-operator/releases/latest/download/recommended.yaml